 Authentication

-• Logging a user in.
+• Log a user in.

-• Logging a user out.
+• Log a user out.

 FCL provides two ways to get information about the current user: